On this page

 Tranche one will be delivered over two-and-a-half years.
 It will put in place many of the elements needed to lay the foundations for a digitally enabled health and disability system.
 This includes technology enablers such as digital identity and interoperability services.

-By mid-2024 the Hira Progamme is aiming to have the New Zealand patient summary (based on the HISO International Patient Summary) available to consumers and healthcare providers.
-The NZ patient summary will enable access to some essential health information, including:
+By mid-2024 the Hira Programme is aiming to have the New Zealand patient summary (based on the HISO International Patient Summary) available to consumers and healthcare providers.

 Tranche two

-Tranche two will be completed by around mid-2026.
+Tranche two, if approved, will be completed by around mid-2026.
 It will extend the range of health data, eligibility and entitlement information covered by Hira and will include a focus on health literacy to support the adoption of Hira services, especially improving digital equity.

 Tranche three